 - Overseas field class modules run in alternate years.

-- If modules are oversubscribed, places are allocated by ballot.
+- Places on some field class modules are limited and if modules are oversubscribed, places are allocated by ballot.

 - Students participating in overseas field trips are responsible for securing their own visas, if required.